JanssenProject/jans/docs/cedarling/cedarling-quick-start-unsigned.md

     principal.role.contains("SupremeRuler")
   };
   ```
+  - Click on `Policies`
+  - Click `Add Policy` and then `Text Policy`
+  - Paste in the policy from above
+  - Click Save

 At the end, copy the generated **policy store URI** for the next step.

-## Configure Tarp with the policy store
+## 2. Configure Tarp with the policy store

 1. Open Tarp → `Cedarling` → `Add Configurations`
 2. Paste the following, replacing `<Policy Store URI>`: